Futrell/cliqs/README.md

 ### Example

 The list of langs can be found at `corpora.ud_langs`.

 To compare dependency length in some languages to random and minimal baselines, run:
 `python run_mindep.py run lang1 lang2 ... langn > result_raw.csv`.

 Then postprocess the resulting csv:
 `python run_mindep.py postprocess result_raw.csv > result.csv`.

+Then you can run the various R scripts starting in `mindep_` to analyze the results and generate figures.